-Here onwards we assume consensus is possible i.e., the initial conditions of all agents satisfy $\dot{x}_{max}-\dot{x}_{min}\le 2\beta$.
 Now, recall that $\mathcal{A}_i^\beta(t_f, \mathbf{x}_{i0})$ is a convex set.
-Thus, to make the computation of the minimum time consensus point tractable, we make use of the Helly's theorem stated next. \begin{theorem}{\emph{Helly's Theorem}~\cite{gruber2007convex}}: Let $F$ be a finite family of at least $n+1$ convex sets on $\mathbb{R}^n$.
+Thus, to make the computation of the minimum time consensus point tractable, we make use of Helly's theorem, stated next. \begin{theorem}{\emph{Helly's Theorem}~\cite{gruber2007convex}}: Let $F$ be a finite family of at least $n+1$ convex sets on $\mathbb{R}^n$.
 If the intersection set of every $n+1$ members of $F$ is non-empty, then all members of $F$ have a non-empty intersection. \end{theorem}

-For our case $n=2$.
-Therefore, the problem of computing consensus point can be broken into computing consensus of only a triplet of agents.
+For our case, $n=2$.
+Therefore, the problem of computing the consensus point can be broken down into computing consensus of only a triplet of agents.